Nur, Poland: History

 In the 16th century, during the Polish Golden Age, Nur prospered.
 The town had 263 houses, a number of craftsmen and merchants, a brewery, a folwark, eight watermills and four fairs a year.
 Due to its convenient location along the Bug river waterway, Nur was an important trade center, with goods sent along the Bug and the Vistula to the Baltic Sea port of Gdańsk.

-In December 1640, King Władysław IV Vasa announced that the sejmiks be moved from Nur to Ostrow Mazowiecka, but in 1647, the Sejm in Warsaw decided to move them back to Nur.
+In December 1640, King Władysław IV Vasa announced that the sejmiks be moved from Nur to Ostrów Mazowiecka, but in 1647, the Sejm in Warsaw decided to move them back to Nur.
 In 1648, during the Khmelnytsky Uprising, the Land of Nur equipped 100 cavalrymen, sending them south to fight the enemy.

-The Swedish invasion of Poland (1655 - 1660) was a disaster for the town.
+The Swedish invasion of Poland (1655–1660) was a disaster for the town.
 It was completely destroyed, and has never regained its prominence.
 The parish church was not rebuilt until 1693, and by 1777, the number of houses was only 63.
-The last starosta of Nur, Karol Wodzynski, participated in Kościuszko Uprising (1794).
+The last starosta of Nur, Karol Wodzyński, participated in Kościuszko Uprising (1794).

 Since 1815, Nur belonged to Russian-controlled Congress Poland.
 In 1827, its population was 514, with 75 houses.
 The town continued its decline: in 1853, the church was dismantled, and replaced with a wooden chapel.
 By 1860, the population grew to 813, including 299 Jews.
 In 1869, following January Uprising, Nur lost its town charter.
+Following World War I, Poland regained independence and control of Nur.

+During the German occupation of Poland (World War II), on 4 August 1944, German troops committed a massacre of some 120 Poles, and even animals were killed (see also Nazi crimes against the Polish nation).